President Obama accuses Trump of voter suppression

 “Everyone depends on the USPS.
 Seniors for their Social Security, veterans for their prescriptions, small businesses trying to keep their doors open,” Obama tweeted.
 “They can’t be collateral damage for an administration more concerned with suppressing the vote than suppressing a virus.”

-Obama suggested early voting is the best way to ensure your vote count.
+Obama suggested early voting is the best way to ensure your vote counts.

 “If you’re in a state where you have the option to vote early, do that now,” he continued tweeting.
 “The more votes in early, the less likely you’re going to see a last minute crunch, both at polling places and in states where mail-in ballots are permitted.
 Then tell everyone you know.”